BigSoftVideo/DOTEbase/help.md

 _DOTEbase_ can be installed on the Microsoft Windows and Apple macOS desktop platforms.

 - Please follow the [instructions to install, update or upgrade](install.md).
+- You will also need to update _DOTE_ to use a beta release that integrates with _DOTEbase_.

 ### _DOTEbase_ Lego demo workspace